 Once the proposal is finalized, the department staff person should provide the proposal to the department chair (or their designate) for review and approval (signature).

 Once the proposal has been approved by the chair/dean, the department staff should inform the student facilitator and instructor of record that the course has been approved, and make room reservations.
 The staff person should make the required copies, including one to be submitted to the Academic Senate (COCI).
 The department is responsible for submitting the proposal to COCI.
-The student facilitator should be provided with a copy of the proposal and it is their responsibility to submit the proposal to the DeCal Office, if they choose to do so.
+The student facilitator should be provided with a copy of the proposal and it is their responsibility to submit the proposal to the DeCal Student Board office, if they choose to do so.
 The department may wish to set a timeline for notifying student facilitators about next steps (e.g., no more than two weeks following the submission deadline).
 Remember, the Academic Senate will not provide any feedback on submitted proposals unless there are questions.

 Departments should set up procedures in case of any changes to the course.

 Many academic departments have put in practice their own forms or processes that they require of students proposing student-facilitated courses.
 Below are some of their tools you may want to also consider using.
 They are shared with gratitude to the originating department for taking the time to create the resource: